-Released April 22, 1937: Edward G. Robinson is a brash salesman from New York who loses his job and goes to London and puts together a huge sales deal in hopes of making a financial killing.
+Released April 22, 1937: (running time 1 hour and 19 minutes) Edward G. Robinson is a brash salesman from New York who loses his job and goes to London and puts together a huge sales deal in hopes of making a financial killing.

 Directed by Marion Gering

 Written by Robert E. Sherwood, Aben Kandel, Akos Tolnay, Jack E. Jewell and Dudley Sturrock.

 The Actors: Edward G. Robinson (Dan Armstrong), Luli Deste (Lady Patricia 'Pat' Graham), Nigel Bruce (Duke of Glenavon), Constance Collier (Duchess of Glenavon), Ralph Richardson (Henry V. Manningdale), Arthur Wontner (Sir Peter 'Pete' Challoner), Nancy Burne (Edna, the singer), Annie Esmond (Lady Challoner), Cyril Raymond (James), Elizabeth Inglis (Dolly), James Carew (Mr. Snyderling), Everley Gregg (Millie, Dan's secretary in New York), Donald Calthrop (Dr. Plumet the chemist), Billy Bray (Bill the pianist), Terence de Marney (reporter), Roland Drew (Frank), Elliott Nugent (Casey), Ernest Roberts